US STOCKS-Wall Street ends sharply lower amid AI displacement fears and revived tariff angst | Business

 US STOCKS-Wall Street ends sharply lower amid AI displacement fears and revived tariff angst

-Financial stocks and software-related firms underperformed the broader market.
+Financial stocks were off 3.3%, while software-related firms slid 4.3% amid ongoing AI disruption fears.
 "The question about AI is twofold: How much is it going to cost, and who all is going to be disrupted?" said Tom Hainlin, national investment strategist at U.S. Bank Wealth Management in Minneapolis.
 "You've seen the market react to headlines, it's 'sell first, assess later.'"

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)